shusseyIBM/iae-cli-create/createiaeinstances.md

 While connected via ssh you can try using `wget` with the url to your bootstrap.sh to check the location is reacheable from the cluster nodes.
 This is also a quick way to get the file onto a node so you can run it maunally if you want to make changes or enhancments for your purposes.

-## Using the instance from a local Jupyter instance
+## Using the custom IAE cluster from a local Jupyter instance

 Finally, the real test for our purposes is to try the new functionality.